-Whether your care is skin care or joint health, Codeage’s product can be an all-in-one supplement for you.
+Whether your goal is skin hydration or joint health, Codeage’s product can be an all-in-one supplement for you.

 It’s not a capsule.
 It comes in 10-gram scoops.
 Like most collagen products, it’s unflavored and made to be thrown into a coffee, tea, juice, smoothies, or protein shakes.

-With 30 scoops for $38 it’s a good value, especially for how packed with ingredients it is.
+With 30 scoops for under $50 it’s a good value, especially for how packed with ingredients it is.
 If you’re looking specifically for HLA, I’d look elsewhere.

 Codeage is a fantastic company when it comes to purity and testing standards.
 They’re third-party tested and cGMP certified.
 This product is Non-GMO, gluten-free, soy-free, dairy-free, and contains nothing artificial.

 The NatureBell Hyaluronic Acid Supplement with Saw Palmetto offers a potent blend of full-spectrum saw palmetto berry powder and extract, delivering 1,000mg per serving.
 This complex is enriched with 10,000mcg of biotin and 50mg of hyaluronic acid, providing additional support for hair rejuvenation and skin hydration.

 Packaged in a bottle of 180 capsules, this supplement ensures a convenient 2-capsule daily formula, designed to last for three months.
 The product also retains essential active nutrients for triple-action benefits, including acting as a natural DHT blocker, supporting PCOS, and aiding in urinary health.